 U.S. subsidiary formation and taxation

 How to become a part of the value chain in each industry

 Business Intelligence resources

 Benefits from free trade agreements (CAFTA-DR)

-Sample topics of interest to deliver for each sector-specific cohort, but applicants may create their own relevant topics and schedule to deliver the content:
+Sample topics of interest to deliver for each sector-specific cohort (applicants may determine their own relevant topics and schedule to deliver the content):